MichelDeudon/formations/content/en/c/desinformation/greenwashing.md

   - misinformation
 ---

-Hiver 2023.
 What is the goal of climate skeptics?
 What are they defending?
-Case study through LLaMA and ChatGPT models.
+Case study of LLaMA and ChatGPT.

 <!--more-->

 ## Disinformation is used to divert attention from the ecological emergency…

+On Twitter (bought by Elon Musk in xxxx), more than 10,000 active climatosceptiques accounts relay false information [CNRS](https://lejournal.cnrs.fr/articles/climatosceptiques-sur-twitter-enquete-sur-les-mercenaires-de-lintox).

-The purpose of disinformation as [business](https://www.bfmtv.com/tech/intelligence-artificielle/le-patron-de-l-entreprise-a-l-origine-de-chat-gpt-a-un- peu-peur-de-chat-gpt_AV-202303210270.html) is to divert attention and influence decisions, for example in what to [invest](https://www.bpifrance.fr/nos-actualites/rencontres-economiques-daix-en-provence-un-regard-sur-le-monde-demain), what [to debate](https://www.bfmtv.com/tech/intelligence-artificielle/pour-la-premiere-fois-l-assemblee-nationale-va-debattre-d-un-amendement-redige-par-chat-gpt_AV-202303210310.html), etc. When it is toxic and viral, it generates more clicks (Click Through Rate in English) and calls for more deeptech...
+The purpose of disinformation as [business](https://www.bfmtv.com/tech/intelligence-artificielle/le-patron-de-l-entreprise-a-l-origine-de-chat-gpt-a-un-peu-peur-de-chat-gpt_AV-202303210270.html) is to divert attention and influence decisions, for example in what to [invest](https://www.bpifrance.fr/nos-actualites/rencontres-economiques-daix-en-provence-un-regard-sur-le-monde-demain), what [to debate](https://www.bfmtv.com/tech/intelligence-artificielle/pour-la-premiere-fois-l-assemblee-nationale-va-debattre-d-un-amendement-redige-par-chat-gpt_AV-202303210310.html), etc. When it is toxic and viral, it generates more clicks (Click Through Rate in English) and calls for more deeptech...

-Thus, AI developments during fall winter 2022/2023 - [Galactica 120B](https://huggingface.co/facebook/galactica-120b), ChatGPT3, LLaMA 65B, ChatGPT4 - and disinformation allowed to hijack the attention of CEOs at the [World Economic Forum](https://www.reuters.com/technology/davos-2023-ceos-buzz-about-chatgpt-style-ai-world-economic-forum-2023-01- 17/) to invest in weapons for the benefit of HuggingFace, the GAFAMs, NVIDIA, etc.
+Thus, AI developments during fall winter 2022/2023 - [Galactica 120B](https://huggingface.co/facebook/galactica-120b), ChatGPT3, LLaMA 65B, ChatGPT4 - and disinformation allowed to hijack the attention of CEOs at the [World Economic Forum](https://www.reuters.com/technology/davos-2023-ceos-buzz-about-chatgpt-style-ai-world-economic-forum-2023-01-17/) to invest in weapons for the benefit of HuggingFace, the GAFAMs, NVIDIA, etc.

 In March 2023, TF1 talks about the threats of AI on jobs, the risks of autonomous cars... ecology and youth are not mentioned.
 The [MIT](https://www.technologyreview.com/2019/02/14/137426/an-ai-tool-auto-generates-fake-news-bogus-tweets-and-plenty-of-gibberish/) warned, however, in 2019, of the risk that IA who writes convincing prose could mass produce fake news, referring to ChatGPT2.
 This has not prevented investments from multiplying in disinformation, energy consumption (x1000 in 4 years) and the generation of fake news.